dreamingechoes/awesome-mental-health/README.md

 * [Compassionate Coding](https://compassionatecoding.com) - Compassionate Coding combines the effective practices of agile software development with a focus on empathy and the latest in positive organizational psychology.
 * [Hack Mental Health](https://www.hackmentalhealth.care) - The intersection of mental health and technology.
 * [InfoSanity](https://www.infosanity.org) - Mental health in the hacker community.
+* [Mental Health Knowledge Base](https://mentalhealth-kb.net/) - GitHub-based project and website that encourages a diversity of views regarding mental health.
 * [MHPrompt](http://mhprompt.org) - Let's start a conversation about mental health in tech.
 * [OSMI](https://osmihelp.org) - Open Sourcing Mental Illness is a non-profit, corporation dedicated to raising awareness, educating, and providing resources to support mental wellness in the tech and open source communities.
-* [Mental Health Knowledge Base](https://mentalhealth-kb.net/) - GitHub-based project and website that encourages a diversity of views regarding mental health.

 ## Podcasts

 Podcast episodes with «mental health awareness in the software industry» as the main theme.

+* [Emotional Intelligence And Ethics In Tech](http://happyporchradio.com/season-4-episode-3-april-wensel/) - By April Wensel in the Happy Porch podcast.
 * [Jerk Programmer To Compassionate Coder](http://ardentdev.com/011-jerk-programmer-compassionate-coder-april-wensel) - By April Wensel in the Ardent Development podcast.

 ## Talks